hellmarbecker/blog/_posts/2021-08-07-multivalue-dimensions-in-apache-druid-part-1.markdown

 ![Payload](/assets/2021-08-07-10-payload.jpeg)
 This is interesting: In the ingestion spec, all of a sudden a new field `"multivalueHandling"` came into life.
 In the future, we will have to examine what this field does and how it can benefit us.

 But for now, let's start querying these data.
-Go to the query wizaard and issue a GROUP BY query like below.
+Go to the query wizard and issue a GROUP BY query like below.
 ![SQL Query](/assets/2021-08-07-11-query.jpg)
 Notice how the _tags_ dimension behaves:
 - Each occurrence of a tag is counted in the GROUP BY.